See page in Français

 Unlike most educational programs, Play in the Wild! addresses the whole learner; physical, intellectual, emotional, and spiritual.
 On any given day, our students might be camping in the backcountry of California, learning about the history of nonviolence, sharing and transforming judgments of self and other, or practicing silent mindfulness meditation.
 We believe that 21st century leadership requires all of these intelligences and a global mindset.

 Youth who attend Play in the Wild! come from all corners of the Earth.
-In past years, youth have come from families in Australia, India, Morocco, Tanzania, Canada, the U.S., Japan, England, Venezuela, Wales, El Salvador, Guatemala, Brazil, Mexico, Guatemala, Palestine, and St. Vincent.
+In past years, youth have come from families in Australia, India, Iraq, Morocco, Tanzania, Canada, the Democratic Republic of Congo, the U.S., Japan, England, Venezuela, Nepal, Wales, El Salvador, Israel, Guatemala, Brazil, Mexico, Palestine, and St. Vincent.
 With this diversity of voices, curiosity, understanding, and mutual appreciation happen quite naturally at Play in the Wild!.
 We like to think that, at Play in the Wild!, we don’t teach empathy or celebration of differences.
 Instead, we create the conditions for empathy and celebration of differences to occur.